baliestri/mercury-powershell/docs/en-US/Mercury.PowerShell.Hooks/Get-ProxyHook.md

 ### -Type

-The type of the hook to be unregistered.
+The type of hook to get.

 ```yaml
 Type: HookType